-Concrete may take longer to cure in cold conditions, and an additional six days may be required in extreme cases.
+Concrete may take longer to cure during cold conditions.
+An additional six days may be required in extreme cases.
 Concrete may be covered with a rigid insulation to prevent freezing during curing periods.
 This is particularly useful for oversized slabs.

-Figure 5: Concrete curing in cold weather conditions
+Figure 5: Concrete curing on cold weather conditions